-A number in the SUD community of providers and counties assert the IMD exclusion both creates barriers (limit on size) and should not apply to DMC services as the DMC services are not provided within an Institution.
-However that limitation and connection to Institutions is currently in the State Medicaid Plan, and DHCS has agreed to re-look at this issue.
+Several in the SUD community of providers asserted that the IMD exclusion both creates barriers (limit on size) and should not apply to DMC services as the DMC services are not provided within an Institution.
+However that limitation and connection to Institutions is currently in the State Medicaid Plan and DHCS, while making no promises, has agreed to look to recent guidance from SAMHSA (e.g. SAMHSA Medicaid Handbook, Interface with Behavioral Health Guidelines) as well as CMS specifically related to non-medical residential programs as it considers and evaluates options.

 The ACA provides authority for eligible states to participate in a three year Medicaid Emergency Psychiatric Demonstration which allows FFP reimbursement for certain emergency services provided to eligible Medi-Cal beneficiaries ages 21-64 in IMDs under specified conditions.
-Without an approved Demonstration application outside of this limited demonstration authority, all services for Medi-Cal beneficiaries are subject to the IMD exclusion and ineligible for FFP.
+Without an approved Demonstration application outside of this limited demonstration authority, the DHCS emphasized that all services for Medi-Cal beneficiaries are subject to the IMD exclusion and ineligible for FFP.

-DHCS invited all counties with private IMDs to participate in the demonstration; Sacramento and Contra Costa counties volunteered and DHCS is currently working with Sacramento and Contra Costa counties to implement the Medicaid Emergency Psychiatric Demonstration Program.
+Regarding the demonstration, DHCS invited all counties with private IMDs to participate in the demonstration; Sacramento and Contra Costa counties volunteered and DHCS is currently working with Sacramento and Contra Costa counties to implement the Medicaid Emergency Psychiatric Demonstration Program.